gyware/DMail/README.md

 * Written in 2 languages and counting

 ## Setup
-Navigate to the directory for the programming language you want DMail in, then simply download it.
+Navigate to the directory for the programming language you want DMail in, then simply download it, and, if necessary, extract it.

 *Easy to use, easy to understand.*